TryKickoff/trykickoff.github.io/learn/get.md

   description: Want to use git pull, yo kickoff or just download a zip.
 Find out how to get your hands on Kickoff here

 next:
- - title: Use Kickoff
+ - title: Do the post-install checklist
-   body: Take a look at our **getting starting guide** to help you find your way around the framework.
+   body: Follow the post-install checklist to get your project setup nice and quickly
-   link: use.html
+   link: checklist.html
- - title: Understanding Grunt
+ - title: Tooling
-   body: We’ll take you through some Grunt basics and explain how Kickoff is configured to use it.
+   body: We’ll take you through Kickoff's tooling options and configuration
-   link: grunt.html
+   link: tooling.html
 ---
 There are a few easy ways to get started with Kickoff.
 Take a look below and find the way that best suits your particular needs.